 It’s usually accompanied by dozing in bed longer than usual (hello, snooze button!), becoming more easily irritated by little things, and days where I feel like nothing I do is good enough.

 If this sounds like you too, know that you’re not alone.
 It’s a very common depression.
-In fact, 3 in 100 people in the UK are affected by SAD every year.
+In fact, 2 million people in the UK are affected by SAD every year.

 What is Seasonal Affective Disorder (SAD)?